Pragmatic Army

-The Pragmatic Army was an army which served during the War of the Austrian Succession.
-It was formed in 1743 by George II, who was both King of Great Britain and Elector of Hanover, and consisted of a mixture of British, Hanoverian, Dutch and Austrian troops.
+The Pragmatic Army (Pragmatische Armee, Pragmatische leger) was an army which served during the War of the Austrian Succession.
+It was formed in 1743 by George II, who was both King of Great Britain and Elector of Hanover, and comprised British, Hanoverian, Dutch and Austrian troops.
 It was designed to uphold the Pragmatic Sanction of 1713 in support of George's ally Maria Theresa of Austria and took its name from this.